 Step Two - Obtaining Prior Required Approvals

 This second step is carried out entirely by the project owner/agent; it is the owner/agent's sole responsibility to obtain all the approvals for their project that are required prior to application for the permit (Step Three).
 These prior required approvals are decided on by various offices related to and with oversight on the permit process; they have their own requirements for documentation, and in some cases, administrative fees as well.
-The owner or agent takes all the necessary steps to obtain all the prior approvals needed for their particular project, and obtains any paperwork that comes along with the approvals.
-Then she or he gathers these together and brings these originals along with all construction documents and any other required documentation to the Permit Office for step three - Permit Application.
+The owner or agent takes all the necessary steps to obtain all the prior approvals needed for their project, and the outside agencies communicate with the building permit office.

-The construction documents will be reviewed by the appropriate offices for code review.
-If at the beginning of the review process it is determined that the construction documents are of such quality that they do not adequately represent the parameters of or adequately illustrate the work involved in the project, the agent of record will be notified that the submission of construction documents has been rejected, and that the documents will be available for pickup for thirty days following, after which they will be discarded.
+The construction documents will be simultaneously reviewed by the appropriate offices for code review in cycles.
+If at the beginning of the review process it is determined that the construction documents are of such quality that they do not adequately represent the parameters of or adequately illustrate the work involved in the project, the agent of record will be notified that the submission of construction documents has been rejected.
 The permit is suspended at this point, until a proper submission of construction documents is made.
-If during the review process it is determined that revisions are required, the review will be halted, and contact will be made with the plans' architect and other principals, indicating what is needed.
-(Revisions - 3 sets; 1 sealed and stamped set and 2 copies required, on minimum 18 inch by 24 inch paper).
-These revisions must be filed in Room 301 City Hall.
-All information submitted as revisions must be identified with the correct assessed address.
-The revisions will be sent to the appropriate offices, and the halted review will continue.
+The digital review cycle is declined so plan review staff can call the applying design professional to discuss filing a new set of digital drawings.

 Permit Issuance: The Building Code Review Office will phone the agent of record when plans have been approved by all the appropriate Offices.
-When all required plan review approvals are complete, the approved client copy of the plans may be given to the Client before permit issuance, to allow a contract bid process to begin.
 The permit is not issued at this point and no work may begin.
-When all required Plan Review approvals are complete, the owner/agent (i n the case of work done by owner) or a City-licensed contractor can come in to room 301 to obtain the Building Permit.
+When all required Plan Review approvals are complete, the owner/agent (i n the case of work done by owner) or a city-licensed contractor can come in to room 301 to obtain the Building Permit.
 At this time the actual work cost is submitted if not already in, the permit/inspection/close-out fee is paid (second fee payment), and the permit is issued.
 With the permit posted so as to be visible from the street during the entire project, work may begin.
-When the permit is issued, one copy of the construction documents is given to the Building Inspector, one is returned to the Client, and the third will be stored by the City as permanent legal documents of record.
+When the permit is issued, the Client will prepare and forward a paper copy of the plans for the building inspector, and the digital copy will be stored by the City as permanent legal documents of record

 Building Permit Inspections are required at various stages, depending on the nature of the project; typical inspections include: